Introduction to Wireless Power

 Ever seen over the air wireless power in action?

-The demo video below demonstrates what the future of power looks like.
+The demo video above demonstrates what the future of power looks like.
 For some of our partners this future is already the present.

 Each Lego train in the video represents an electronic device that can be powered wirelessly, whether it is static or in motion.

 In your home it can be a smartphone, an Xbox controller or a smart lock.
 It can be a digital display at the edge of a supermarket shelf, a vibration sensor on an industrial production floor, or a smart door lock in a hotel hallway.
 It can be anywhere you need to power devices at a distance, over the air, safely and without user intervention.

 3 merits of a successful wireless power solution

 Power | Wi-Charge delivers more usable power over distance than any other approach, even enough to safely charge a smartphone.